 Rashes: Among the Most Common Skin Problems

 Most of us have the same reaction to rashes; reach for a topical anti-itch ointment, or an over-the-counter oral antihistamine or hydrocortisone cream.
-While these treatments are often effective for minor irritations, rashes can be symptomatic of more profound medical issues.
+While these treatments are often effective for minor irritations, skin rashes can be symptomatic of more profound medical issues.

 Rashes can take many different forms.
 They can manifest as blotches, blisters, or welts.
 They can also be dry and itchy, red and scaly, or any combination of those conditions.